USPS v3 Migration Guide:

 Web Tools XML API — permanently retired

 All Web Tools endpoints return errors as of January 25, 2026.
-The usps-api PyPI package (13,725 downloads/month) and usps-webtools npm package are broken.
-Additionally, EasyPost auto-enrolls accounts on March 17 — 7 days away.
+The usps-api PyPI package and usps-webtools npm package are broken.
+EasyPost March 17 plan enforcement is also live now, so migration pressure is no longer theoretical.

 What Changed: XML to REST in 60 Seconds